Table of Contents

 chains.

-The flow chart on the left illustrates the workings of a switch case statement.
+The flow chart above illustrates the workings of a switch case statement.

 - The switch case expression is evaluated once.